Soon all of Hong Kong's dolphins will be dead

 The runway is one of two megaprojects in the waters around Lantau that HKDCS and others warn could be the final nail in the coffin for the local dolphin population.
 Near the airport, the sound of a drill rings loud over a huge building site, a 1.5 square kilometer (0.5 sq mile) pile of stone and sand that will one day house a transportation hub at the end of a $14.9 billion, 30 kilometer (18.5 mile) long bridge and tunnel stretching from Chep Lap Kok to Macau and the Chinese city of Zhuhai, on the other side of the Pearl River Delta.

-The bridge — which the government argues is necessary as marine traffic between Hong Kong and its neighbors — has been plagued by criticism since its beginning, over its environmental impact, worker safety, and sprawling budget, among other issues.
+The bridge -- which the government argues is necessary as marine traffic between Hong Kong and its neighbors increases -- has been plagued by criticism since its beginning, over its environmental impact, worker safety, and sprawling budget, among other issues.
 But most Hong Kongers do not have a say in how major development projects are approved.

 Less than 1% of the city's population selects its leader, who — along with an appointed executive council — can sign off on many projects with limited scrutiny from the partially democratically-elected legislature.